 Show your audiences love with slow content

-Sometimes I like my Twitter, fast content and even fast food.
+Sometimes I like my Twitter, fast content, and even fast food.
 But always, I appreciate slow food.

 Why?
 I love that which is artisanal — planted and grown by hand, raised locally and organically, lovingly and artfully made into a sumptuous meal worth lingering over.
 Presented in a way you’ll remember.

-Like slow food, slow content is about taking a divergent path, following a different drummer, getting to a different result.
+Like slow food, slow content is about taking a divergent path, following a different drummer, and getting to a different result.